OV3RLORDS-MODS/Node-Manager/README.md

 Overview: Intuitive interface for selecting the batch file used for server startup.

-- Batch File Selection:

-File Explorer Integration: Browse and select batch files directly from your system.
+- File Explorer Integration: Browse and select batch files directly from your system.
-File Validation: Automatically verifies that the selected batch file is valid and executable.
+- File Validation: Automatically verifies that the selected batch file is valid and executable.

 ----------------------—-----------------------—-----------------------—--